TensorFlow Lite - Magic Wand

 Procedure

-Download the Ameba customized version of TensorFlow Lite for Microcontrollers library at https://github.com/ambiot/ambd_arduino/tree/master/Arduino_zip_libraries.
+• Download the Ameba customized version of TensorFlow Lite for the Microcontrollers library at https://github.com/ambiot/ambd_arduino/tree/master/Arduino_zip_libraries.

-Ensure that the patch files found at https://github.com/ambiot/ambd_arduino/tree/master/Ameba_misc/ are also installed.
+• Ensure that the patch files found at https://github.com/ambiot/ambd_arduino/tree/master/Ameba_misc/

 Upload the code and press the reset button on Ameba board once the upload has completed.